bamlab/react-native-formik/README.md

 export default AdoptACat;
 ```

-For Android, we have to use react-native-keyboard-spacer because `android:windowSoftInputMode` is in `adjustResize` mode.
+For Android, we don't have to use react-native-keyboard-spacer because `android:windowSoftInputMode` is in `adjustResize` mode.
 Indeed, the view is automatically resize and you don't have to fill it like on iOS.

 Enjoy your life :